-Like the confluence of cultures that created it, New Orleans’ French Quarter aesthetic is a vibrant collage of textures: cobblestone corridors, lush courtyard gardens, storied wrought-iron balcony railings.
-The city’s rich history and musical heritage are inextricably linked; jazz, blues, classic rock ‘n roll, and electronic dance music all reverberate from the quarter’s doors.
+Like the confluence of cultures that created it, New Orleans’ French Quarter aesthetic is a vibrant collage of textures: cobblestone corridors, lush courtyard gardens, and storied wrought-iron balcony railings.
+The city’s rich history and musical heritage are inextricably linked, where you can shop the vibrant French Market, stop in for beignets at Café Du Monde, or liven things up at a rousing jazz performance at Preservation Hall.
 A spirit of resilient jubilance pervades the French Quarter, making it an American icon you must experience.

 INSIDER TIPGet a great view of the French Quarter for free by riding the Canal Street Ferry (a.k.a.
 Algiers Ferry) to historic Algiers Point.
-It leaves the terminal across from Harrah’s Casino every 30 minutes.
+It leaves the terminal on Canal Street—next to the Aquarium of the Americas—every 30 minutes.

 WHERE: New York, New York

 If you want to be thrust headlong into the frantic heart of excess, consumerism, spectacle, and everything unabashedly American, look no further than Times Square.
-Throngs of wide-eyed, over-stimulated tourists from every corner of the world walk through the blaring ads and kaleidoscopic signs in awe, cameras in hand.
+You’ll join enthusiastic and ecstatic tourists from every corner of the world as you walk through the blaring ads and costumed characters.
+Snap pictures as necessary, but don’t make the mistake of skipping the M&M’s World to sweeten the experience.
 This roaring neon hub of humanity truly never sleeps, and it simply must be seen to be believed.